GATES-Lab/GATES_LPDM_emulator/README.md

 # graphnet_LPDM_emulator

+Nomenclature (needs tidying so it's less confusing but bear with me for now):
+The model has a grid (square) and a mesh (hexagonal).
+The nodes in the grid are grid nodes and the nodes in the mesh, mesh nodes.
+I use grid node, pixel and location interchangeably - they all refer to a specific coordinate with a lat/lon.

+The code works fine if used right but it's not robust and needs some cleaning up (there are some inconsistencies in formats, some parameters are redundant, chunks should be split into separate functions, some bits can definitely be parallelised and/or made more efficient)

 ## Loading data
 Use the `LoadSatelliteData` object to load data for a date period.
 ```
 data = LoadSatelliteData(year=2016, region="BRAZIL", freq=2, metsize=50, size =50, topog="default", verbose=True, cut_met = False, met_datadir="/group/chemistry/acrg/met_archive/UM/cut_SOUTHAMERICA_big/Met_cut_v2_50_")
 ```

-This function works fine but needs some cleaning up (there are some inconsistencies in formats, some parameters are redundant and chunks should be split into separate functions).
-Some notes:

 - All of the necessary data is in the ACRG folder (/group/chemistry/acrg/), the paths all default to this unless specifed
 - Only valid `region`s are BRAZIL, SAHARA, INDIA (ie there are default domains and some footprint and met data)